Episode 6: What a cyberattack feels like. And how to prevent it.

-Episode 2: From game to theater
+Episode 2: From League of Legends to immersive theater

-Episode 1: AI and audience experience
+Episode 1: What if art talks back?
+AI and new audience experiences

 Season 2 podcast Culture Shift